benmvp/slides/2019/nationjs/react-eco.md

 NOTES:
 - If you wanna learn more about managing state
-- **Eric** will be challenging the status quo on Redux best practices
+- **Dillon** will be challenging the status quo on Redux best practices
   * Wants to shift our mental model to be more event-driven
   * May be the same spirit as `xstate`
+- Right before lunch!

 /////
 <!-- .slide: data-background="url(../../img/nav-react/eva-tillmann-677057-clown-fish-unsplash.jpg) no-repeat center" data-background-size="cover" -->